 Most claims for Unfair Dismissal require 2 years’ continuous service but there are exceptions, including when the reason for dismissal is related to pregnancy or leave for family reasons, whistleblowing, asserting a statutory right or health and safety.

 We know that money will be tight if you have been made redundant unfairly.
-We assess whether we might be able to offer a no win no fee agreement to bring an Employment Tribunal claim or identify whether you can use existing legal expenses insurance to pay your legal fees.
+We assess whether we might be able to offer a Damages Based Agreement (where you pay us a percentage of the compensation you receive) to bring an Employment Tribunal claim or identify whether you can use existing legal expenses insurance to pay your legal fees.
 In other cases, we will fix fees where possible so that you can be certain how much you will spend.

 Our employment lawyers are based in our London office but can also see you at our Watford Office.